JuliaData/DataFrames.jl/docs/src/man/getting_started.md

     DataFrames.jl allows to use `Symbol`s (like `:A`) and strings (like `"A"`) for all column indexing operations for convenience.
-    However, using `Symbol`s is slightly faster and should generally be preferred.
+    However, using `Symbol`s is slightly faster and should generally be preferred, if not generating them via string manipulation.

 ### Constructing Column by Column